Saurabh-pec/Ecommerce-Management-DBMS_Project-/README.md

 # Ecommerce Database Management System-DBMS_Project

-As a part of our University PTU Curriculum, we made this project for Database Management Systems (DBMS)<br>
+As a part of our University PTU Curriculum, I made this project for Database Management Systems (DBMS)<br>
 This project contains theoretical as well as implementation in SQL.<br>
 If you liked the repo do :star: it.